benbrastmckie/ModelChecker/README.md

   - Require all sentence letters to express contingent propositions: `contingent_bool = False`.
   - Require all sentence letters to express propositions with disjoint subject-matters: `contingent_bool = False`.
   - Find a model with the smallest number of atomic elements: `optimize_bool = False`.
-  - Print all Z3 constraints or unsatisfiable core constraints: `print_cons_bool = False`.
+  - Print all Z3 constraints or unsatisfiable core constraints: `print_constraints_bool = False`.
   - Show impossible states included in the model: `print_impossibe_states_bool = False`.
   - Prompt the user to append the output to the current file or to a new file: `save_bool = False`.